witaly-iwanow/islands/README.md

 ```
 As `5` is connected to both `1+3` and `2+4` sets, they get merged into one set {1,2,3,4,5} - i.e. there's only one island.

+#### Progressive scan, Step 1
-Step 1: implement row-by-row filling, that alone will give us a decent performance estimate:
+Implement row-by-row filling, that alone will give us a decent performance estimate:
 ```cpp
 void fillRow(Map& islandMap, int& islandId, int r) {
     int c = 0;